Mark Sisco, M.D.

 Benefits: A breast lift tightens and rejuvenates stretched tissue for an attractive look after implant removal.
 Recovery time is not significantly longer for those who choose to add a lift to their procedure.

-To see examples of the results you can expect after breast implant removal surgery, please visit our before-and-after photo gallery.
+To see more examples of the results you can expect after breast implant removal surgery, please visit our before-and-after photo gallery.
+You can also find additional information about breast implant removal on the American Society of Plastic Surgeons’ website.

-If you would like to discuss your breast implant removal options with a plastic surgeon in Arlington Heights, IL, please contact us online or call (847) 504-2333.
+If you would like to discuss your breast implant removal options with a breast surgeon in the North Shore area, please contact us online or call (847) 504-2333.